cocodrilodog/tools-motion-kit/README.md

 ## Easing

 The `Motion` objects animate properties between an `initialValue` and a `finalValue` for the specified `duration`.
-By default the animation will happen with constant speed, which in other words uses a linear function to interpolate between the two values:
+By default the animation will happen with constant speed, which in other words, uses a linear function to interpolate between the two values:

 <img src="https://github.com/cocodrilodog/tools-motion-kit/assets/8107813/e9adbf54-f34a-4e5e-b220-0c9b8cc44db7" width="300">

-But the `Motion` objects receive an `easing` paramater that is a function that will accelerate/decelerate the animations in different ways.
+But the `Motion` objects receive an `easing` paramater that is a function which will accelerate/decelerate the animations in different ways.

 A good place to visualize easing functions is [Robert Penner's website](http://robertpenner.com/easing/)